jwplayer/jw-design-ui-toolkit/README.md

 @import 'path/to/jw-design-system/styles/build.less'
 ```
 -or-
-##### 2. Include Pre-Minified CSS in document <head>
+##### 2. Include Pre-Minified CSS Stylesheet
 This project contains a Grunt file that builds all LESS into a single, minified CSS file called `hook.min.css`.
-Access this standalone stylesheet from HTML as follows:
+Reference the standalone stylesheet in the document head as follows:
 ```
 <link rel="stylesheet" type="text/css" href="./jw-design-system/styles/hook.min.css">
 ```